Sheepridge

 Sheepridge is a hamlet in the parish of Little Marlow, in Buckinghamshire, England.

 The hamlet is located in a small indentation of an outlying part of the Chiltern Hills.
 It can be found on Sheepridge Lane, which connects Flackwell Heath to Well End and Bourne End.

+It lies on the Chiltern Way.

 There are a few houses and one public house, The Crooked Billet.
+The pub is an early 18th century timber inn that is Grade II listed.